What Is Swag? Meaning, Examples, and How Businesses Use It

 Your answers will help shape not just what you send, but why, when, and how you send it.

-Common Swag Mistakes (And How to Avoid Them)
+Common Swag Mistakes To Avoid

 To make the most of your swag budget, steer clear of these pitfalls: